gireeshcse/gireeshcse.github.io/blog/cs/snowflake_solutions.md

         - Default role that all the users end up in automatically.
         - Provides privileges to log into Snowflake and some basic object access

+#### Objects

+When a user creates an object in Snowflake, they effectively own that object and can grant access to it.
+This is known as **discretionary access control (DAC).**

 Note: In Snowflake, a user may be member of more than just one role.
 He has to switch to the role for which an action/query is having access/permission.

 * Snowflake follows RBAC framework.